 Data breach at Aultman Hospital may have compromised some patients’ personal information

-CANTON, Ohio– Administrators at Aultman Hospital in Canton are advising some of their patients that information about them may have been compromised in a recent data breach.
+CANTON, Ohio-- Administrators at Aultman Hospital in Canton are advising some of their patients that information about them may have been compromised in a recent data breach.

 Tim Regula, vice president of compliance and audit for Aultman Health Foundation, says the breach happened after they noticed an increase in phishing emails to hospital accounts earlier in the year.